Last Updated on May 10, 2023 by Dave Farquhar

-The problem with Zip folders
+The problem with Zip folders and high CPU usage

 The Zip folders functionality built into Windows Explorer works fine for basic operations like creating and extracting files.
 For complex operations, it’s not always ideal.
 By complex operations, I mean removing or overwriting files from the middle of an existing file.
 If all the files you want to change are grouped together it will usually work.
 But if the files are randomly spread out throughout the file, you’re likely to see the problem my son ran into, getting 100 percent CPU usage and hanging.